 Barbara Jo Hughes Business Manager was baptized as an infant and raised in the Presbyterian Church in Bowie, Maryland, She moved to Cape Coral, Florida with her family in 1971.
 In 1982 she came to Orlando to complete her Bachelor’s degree at the University of Central Florida. while working in various business positions (retail management, banking and office management), earning a B.S.
 Degree in Psychology from UCF in 1986.
 She continued doing office management work for an Orlando CPA firm and then became the Controller for a Hearing Aid Manufacturer in the 1980's and went on to become involved in the Bank Equipment business through 2010.
 She first joined First Presbyterian Church DeLand in 2000 with her mother and brother before moving to Chuluota, FL.
 She returned to First Pres at the end of 2010 and was hired as the office manager at the First Presbyterian School in November 2011.
 In December 2013, she accepted a position in the church office.
 She serves on our School Board and is the liaison to the Property Team.
 It is with great peace and joy that she found a loving and caring work-home.
 She believes in the vision: that we are a church fully engaged in Reaching Up, Reaching In and Reaching Out!

-Lisa has been married to her husband Dean for 42 years.
+Laura has been married to her husband Dean for 42 years.
 They have 3 wonderful children and two grandchildren.
-Lisa has been in the field of early childhood education for more than 25 years.
+Laura has been in the field of early childhood education for more than 25 years.
 She earned a degree in Early Childhood Education from Daytona State College, graduating with high honors, while holding down a full time job in the childcare field.
 In those years, she worked as a Director and Teacher, both with typically developing and special needs children.
 Also, working as a monitor for a local agency allowed her the opportunity to be a mentor to staff and facilities; providing help to individuals as well as workshops to the staff, which enhanced their skills with children.
 She currently holds all the necessary required courses from the Department of Children and Families, in addition to the advanced level Director Credential Level, VPK Endorsed, Trauma Endorsed, to qualify her as the Director of the First Presbyterian School where she has been employed for 13 years.
 As a member of the Child Development Associates (CDA) board (through Daytona State College), she enjoys having a small part in ensuring our children’s future.